Every community is what it is because of its people, and each person has a story (or stories) to tell. How those stories are told is important.

 This inquisitive nature means I have more questions than answers, lately about how we build and sustain our community food systems.
 From dusty vineyards and well-worn boots to starlit dinners and not-so-sensible shoes, I'm happiest unearthing the stories of a place and its people.

 I hold an undergraduate degree from Simon Fraser University in Business and the Humanities, and somehow completed WSET Level 3 with merit.
-My home is in British Columbia's Okanagan Valley with my fella, our collection of unfinished project cars, a large wine cellar, and a cat named Tippy.
+My home is in British Columbia's Okanagan Valley with a large wine cellar and a cat named Tippy.